Surviving Spouse Benefits: What Widows Need to Know

 Special Considerations for Younger Widows

 If you have children, they continue receiving their portion of benefits even if your remarriage affects your eligibility.
-Augustus Miles helps surviving spouses sort through exactly these kinds of overlapping rules — so nothing falls through the cracks during an already difficult time.
+Sorting through these kinds of overlapping rules is exactly what our team is here for — so nothing falls through the cracks during an already difficult time.

 The Claims Process: What to Expect